Certifying 3-Edge-Connectivity: A Linear Time Algorithm

 \section{A Linear Time Algorithm}

-According to Lemma~\ref{interlacing are easy}, interlacing chains whose parent already belongs to the current graph are always Mader-paths and can be added.
-Adding a chain may create new branching vertices which in turn can turn other chains into Mader-paths.
-This observation suggests adding interlacing chains as early as possible.
-Only when there is no interlacing chain to add, we need to consider nested chains.
-In that case and if the graph is 3-edge-connected, some nested chain must be addable (because a previously added chain created a branching vertex on the tree-path from the sink to the source of the chain).
-The question is how to find this nested chain efficiently.

-The following observation paves the way.
-Once we add a nested chain, its interlacing children and then their interlacing children etc.\ become addable.
-This suggests considering nested chains not in isolation, but to consider them together with their interlacing offspring.
-We formalize this intuition in the concept of segment below.

-Nested chains have both endpoints on their parent chain.
-Consider the chains nested in chain $C_i$.
-Which chains can help their addition by creating branching points on $C_i$?
-First, chains nested in $C_i$ and their interlacing offspring, and second, interlacing chains having their source on some $C_j$ with $j < i$.
-Chains having their source on some $C_j$ with $j > i$ cannot help because they have no endpoint on $C_j$.
-These observations suggest an algorithm operating in phases.
+According to Lemma~\ref{interlacing are easy}, interlacing chains whose parent belongs to the current graph are always Mader-paths and can be added.
+Nested chains have both endpoints on their parent chain and can only be added once the tree-path connecting its endpoints contains a branching point.
+Consider a chain nested in chain $C_i$.
+Which chains can help its addition by creating branching points on $C_i$?
+First, interlacing chains having their source on some $C_j$ with $j \le i$, and second, chains nested in $C_i$ and their interlacing offspring having their source on $C_i$.
+Chains having their source on some $C_j$ with $j > i$ cannot help because they have no endpoint on $C_i$.
+This observation shows that chains can be added in phases.
 In the $i$-th phase, we try to add all chains having their source vertex on $C_i$.

 The overall structure of the linear-time algorithm is given in Algorithm~\ref{alg: main}.
 An implementation in Python is available at \url{https://github.com/adrianN/edge-connectivity}.
 The algorithm operates in phases and maintains a current graph $G_c$.
 Let $C_1$, $C_2$, \ldots, $C_{m-n+1}$ be the chains of the chain decomposition in the order of creation.
 We initialize $G_c$ to $C_1 \cup C_2$.
 In phase $i$, $i \in [1,m-n+1]$, we consider the $i$-th chain $C_i$ and either add all chains $C$ to $G_c$ for which the source vertex $s(C)$ s-belongs to $C_i$ to $G_c$ or exhibit a 2-edge-cut.
 As already mentioned, chains are added parent-first and hence $G_c$ is always parent-closed.
 We maintain the following invariant: